Reform UK Tunbridge Wells Branch

 • The Great Tommy Sleepout

-Welcome from the chairman
+A message from the chairman

-Welcome to our new website.
+Welcome to our local Reform website.

 This is remarkable and the surge reflects the trust that residents of Tunbridge Wells and surrounding areas place in Reform UK's common-sense policies and commitment to real change.
+Thank you to each and everyone of you!

-We are excited to announce that Reform UK will be contesting all 13 seats in the upcoming local elections on 7 May 2026.
-To kick off our campaign, we are hosting a series of hustings in Paddock Wood on 19 January when you can meet and hear from our candidates This is democracy in action and is your chance to hold us to account.
+To kick off our campaign, we hosted a series of hustings in Paddock Wood on 19 January, giving local residents the chance to meet and question our candidates.
+This was democracy in action and a great opportunity for voters to hold us to account.

 At the heart of Reform UK lies a steadfast commitment to sensible, practical policies.
 We prioritise protecting our precious environment through realistic measures, rather than the ideological madness of Net Zero targets that burden families and businesses without delivering meaningful results.
 We stand firmly in support of our local farming community, recognising the vital role our farmers play in food security, rural economies, and stewardship of the countryside.